venukarmanya/laravel-oauth2/README.md

 Note that this Spark ONLY provides the authorization mechanism.
 There's an example controller below, however in a later version there will be a full controller.

+## Installation via Composer

+Add this to you composer.json file, in the require object;

+    "taylorotwell/laravel-oauth2": "0.2.*"

+After that, run composer install to install Laravel OAuth 2.0.

 ## Currently Supported

 - Facebook